 If you’re curious about the course, please email me (jimmcgrath.us[at]gmail) or get in touch via Twitter (@JimMc_Grath).

 Additional information on my teaching (and links to more public-facing course sites) can be found via the “Teaching” section of my personal website.

-Thanks to my colleague Angel David Nieves for his encouragement and support.
 Previous versions of “Digital Space and Place” at Northeastern were taught by Cameron Blevins: I learned a lot from looking at his syllabi.

 Suggested Citation for this Course